Great Tibet Tour Logo GREAT TIBET TOUR ®

 Tibetan Opera

 There are many kinds of Tibetan Opera, and the mainstream is the blue mask opera.
 The traditional performance of this blue mask opera is divided into three parts.
-The first part is the open ceremony called “Dun”, actors performing the sacrificial songs and dances.
-The second part is called “Xiong”, actors playing the history story or legend.
+The first part is the open ceremony called “Dun”, with actors performing sacrificial songs and dances.
+The second part is called “Xiong”, with actors playing the history story or legend.
 The third part is a greeting part called “Taxi” which means blessing.
-The actors never make up, and they only wear a mask to perform from the beginning to the end.
+The actors never make up, and they only wear masks to perform from the beginning to the end.

 Under the restrictions of religion, Tibetan culture has been less influenced by the mainland and keeps its original features.
 You can enjoy the Tibetan Opera during festivals and celebrations.